-I follow Rand, Rasmussen and Den Uyl, and Long in rejecting Locke's claim that "God or nature has given mankind a stock of objects (in common or otherwise) from which we must devise a set of rules for just distribution (or even . . . for original ownership)."167 What the natural world offers is the potential opportunity to transform its natural resources through human action, i.e., productive work, into economic goods and wealth (property).
+I follow Rand, Rasmussen and Den Uyl, and Long in rejecting Locke's claim that "God or nature has given mankind a stock of objects (in common or otherwise) from which we must devise a set of rules for just distribution (or even . . . for original ownership)."47 What the natural world offers is the potential opportunity to transform its natural resources through human action, i.e., productive work, into economic goods and wealth (property).
 These things do not come ready-made in nature for us; rather, they are created.
 Even an apple in an uncharted forest is not an economic good or anyone's property, until someone plucks it from the tree.
-Therefore, "a theory of property rights will . . . concern itself with legitimate exploitation of opportunities,"168 Now, this is not to say that a theory of property rights cannot establish our right to own things or objects.
+Therefore, "a theory of property rights will . . . concern itself with legitimate exploitation of opportunities, not with things or objects, and 'ownership' will be the legal expression of the legitimate exploitation of opportunities."48 Now, this is not to say that a theory of property rights cannot establish our right to own things or objects.
 It is just to say that the focus of such a theory should be liberty, i.e., freedom of action or the legitimate exploitation of opportunities.